remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * **Consumer** — reads a message and deletes it from the queue

 Purpose:
-* [Short-term FIFO data **storage**](../core-functionalities/data-storage.md) – Messages can usually be stored up to a number of days.
+* [Short-term FIFO message **storage**](../core-functionalities/data-storage.md) – Messages can usually be stored up to a number of days.
 Additionally, the size of the message that can be stored usually has a limit.
 * [Processing messages in order](../core-functionalities/concurrency-control.md)

 Features: